DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Experiments

-Tables \ref{rmse simulation} and \ref{mmd simulation} (Appendix) report the RMSE and MMD results for observational, interventional, and counterfactual time-series forecasting across multiple causal structures (detailed in Appendix \ref{appendix:syn}).
+Tables \ref{rmse simulation} (main) and \ref{mmd simulation}, \ref{table:crps} (Appendix) report the RMSE, MMD, and CRPS results for observational, interventional, and counterfactual time-series forecasting across multiple causal structures (see Appendix~\ref{appendix:syn}).
 DoFlow consistently delivers strong performance in standard observational forecasting and interventional forecasting compared with our adapted baselines, and uniquely supports counterfactual forecasting.
-We present one visual result of interventional and counterfactual in Figure \ref{fig:main interv cf}.
+We present visual results for both interventional and counterfactual forecasting in Figure~\ref{fig:main interv cf} (main text), and in Figures~\ref{fig:Tree_Layer_int_cf} and~\ref{fig:chain_nonlinear_cf_364} (Appendix).